By Ben

 What is Tashkent Famous for?

 As we've seen throughout this guide, Tashkent is a city rich in contrasts and cultural fusion.
 Known for its artistic metro stations and the vibrant Chorsu Bazaar, which we delved into earlier, it's a city that engages all your senses.
-The metro stations are not just transport hubs but art showcases, and Chorsu Bazaar is a lively centre of traditional commerce and crafts.
+The metro stations are art showcases, and Chorsu Bazaar is a centre of traditional commerce and crafts.

 Throughout this article, we've also highlighted Tashkent's unique architecture, a blend of Soviet-era and ancient Islamic influences, reflecting its layered history.
 The city's role on the Silk Road, a major theme in our exploration, marks its historical and cultural significance, shaping its distinct character.